 The Barred Rock is another excellent old Canterbury lure that is very good for sea-run brown trout.
 It is typically fished by anglers working it across and back up the current as close to the bottom as possible.

 It is fished on a 9 weight fly rod in the slower water and is often used when fishing the Canterbury lure rod.
-The Barred Rock is typically fished on a trout double rig when targeting sea-run trout in fast water near river-mouths.
+It is typically fished on a trout double rig when targeting sea-run trout in fast water near river-mouths.
 It is also readily taken by kahawai.

 The popular body colours are silver, white, yellow and red.
 I have fished the silver, yellow and white bodies to good effect but so far haven’t tried the red version.
 This is a handsome lure that looks for all the world like a silvery or whitebait as you retrieve it upstream in clear water.
 A mate of mine who regularly fishes the mouth of the Rakaia River has had great success with the barred rock, particularly when fishing a double rig for kahawai.
 He prefers a white or silver body.

 These lures are to my knowledge, not available in the sports stores nowadays, but the materials can usually be found.
 The Barred Rock or Plymouth Rock is a breed of chicken that originated in the United States.
 I have seen capes sold on TradeMe in New Zealand at quite reasonable prices around $30.
 Such a cape will give you enough feathers to make at least several hundred good quality lures.